-When 36 empty cylinders have accumulated, arrange for a cylinder swap.
+When 25 empty cylinders have accumulated, arrange for a cylinder swap.
 This should be planned in advance to allow for deconfliction of the shop space and review of safety documents.
 Three people are ideal to do this task.
 Review AHA first.

-Keep track of ICECAPS cylinder inventory at \PFS-ARC-Summit Techs - Documents\Inventories\Cylinder_Inventory_current.xlsx.
+Keep track of ICECAPS cylinder inventory at \PFS-ARC-Summit Techs - Documents\Inventories\Science_Inventory_Jan 2024.xlsx.

-Troubleshooting
+Troubleshooting – TO BE UPDATED